DaveBenham/VenomModules/README.md

 In addition to the individual division gate outputs, there are three outputs where the individual division gates are combined into one stream of gates.

-The OR output simply combines all gates, with simultaneous beats across two divisions results in one beat.
+The OR output simply combines all gates, with simultaneous beats across two divisions resulting in one beat.

 The XOR ODD output only allows the beat through if there are an odd number of simultaneous beats.
 An even number of simultaneous beats effectively cancel each other out.